 - What new customer wants can you meet?

-- What economic trends are benefiting?
+- Which economic trends are impacting your industry?
 How can you take advantage of them?

 - What technological factors are creating opportunities for you?
 How can you profit from them?

-- What niches and opportunities have your competitors missed?
+- Are there niches and opportunities have your competitors missed?

-- What alternatives does your ideal customer have to purchasing what you have to offer?
+- What alternatives does your ideal customer have to what you have to offer?

-- What major changes are taking place in the industry?
+- Which major changes are taking place in the industry?